-If your floors require a reasonable amount of sanding back; old varnish needs removing; or warped boards need levelling, the powerful motor and cutting motion on a drum sander will help you to get the job done quickly and efficiently.
+Drum floor sanders: Suitable for heavy-duty sanding, these walk-behind machines remove more material per pass than belt sanders and can cover large areas more quickly.
+If your timber floors have deep scratches; old varnish that needs removing; or warped boards that need levelling, the powerful motor and aggressive cutting motion on a drum sander will help you to get the job done quickly and efficiently.

-Edging sanders are also useful for getting into corners and harder to reach areas.
+Edging sanders: Floor edgers can sand right up to walls or skirting boards, and are also useful for getting into corners and harder to reach areas.

-Always choose a sander with a built-in bag – this will improve air quality where you are working and reduce the spread of sawdust into neighbouring rooms.
+Always choose a floor sander with a built-in dust bag – this will improve air quality where you are working and reduce the spread of sawdust into neighbouring rooms.

-To get started you will need a broom (or vacuum) to remove dust and debris.
+To get started you’ll need a broom (or vacuum) to remove dust and debris.

-Sandpaper is a given – although the type will depend on the condition of your floors.
+Sandpaper or sanding belts are a given – although the type will depend on the condition of your timber floors.
 Use 40-grit sandpaper for floors that need a lot of work, 60-grit to 80-grit grit for floors in reasonable condition.

-You will need a hammer and nail punch to tap in any loose nails, preventing your sander from snagging on them.
+You’ll need a hammer and nail punch to tap in any loose nails, preventing your floor sander from snagging on them.

-To finish your floors you will need methylated spirits to prepare boards for varnishing; varnish and a brush to apply it; and a mop and bucket.
+To finish your floors you’ll need methylated spirits to prepare boards for varnishing; varnish and a brush to apply it; and a mop and bucket.

-And finally, to work safely you will need a dust mask, safety glasses and earmuffs.
+And finally, to work safely with this power tool you’ll need a dust mask, safety glasses and earmuffs.

-Before sanding check for any gaps and cracks, and fix any nails that are poking up.
+Before sanding, apply filler into any small gaps and cracks, and fix any nails that are poking up.

 A good sweep of the floor area before sanding will improve the quality of your finish.